CosmoXj/agri/README.md

 and AI usage, publish Information Hub articles, and export reports.

 This is a **front-end prototype**: everything runs on mock data in the browser (no backend/database yet).
-It's built to be easy for a group to split up and keep building on.
+It's built to be easy to split up and keep building on.

 ## Tech stack